 (b) Either Party may terminate this Agreement and all of the other Operational Agreements if any representation or warranty made by the other Party shall prove to have been false or misleading in any material respect when made or deemed to be repeated.

-(d) Either party may terminate this Agreement and all of the other Operational Agreements if the other Party fails to comply substantially with any material provision of this Agreement or of any other Operational Agreement, which failure continues for a period of five (5) Days after written notice of such noncompliance.
+(c) Either party may terminate this Agreement and all of the other Operational Agreements if the other Party fails to comply substantially with any material provision of this Agreement or of any other Operational Agreement, which failure continues for a period of five (5) Days after written notice of such noncompliance.

-(e) Either party may terminate this Agreement and all of the other Operational Agreements if the other Party shall: (i) make an assignment or any general arrangement for the benefit of creditors, (ii) file a petition or otherwise commence, authorize or acquiesce in the commencement of a proceeding or case under any bankruptcy or similar law for the protection of creditors, or have such petition filed against it and such proceeding remains undismissed for sixty (60) days, (iii) otherwise become bankrupt or insolvent (however evidenced) or (iv) be unable to pay its debts as they fall due.
+(d) Either party may terminate this Agreement and all of the other Operational Agreements if the other Party shall: (i) make an assignment or any general arrangement for the benefit of creditors, (ii) file a petition or otherwise commence, authorize or acquiesce in the commencement of a proceeding or case under any bankruptcy or similar law for the protection of creditors, or have such petition filed against it and such proceeding remains undismissed for sixty (60) days, (iii) otherwise become bankrupt or insolvent (however evidenced) or (iv) be unable to pay its debts as they fall due.

-(f) Either Party may terminate this Agreement and all of the other Operational Agreements if the Gas Sale Contract is terminated in accordance with its terms and conditions.
+(e) Either Party may terminate this Agreement and all of the other Operational Agreements if the Gas Sale Contract is terminated in accordance with Article 4 thereof.

 12.2 Remedies for Breach .